Federal prosecutors made headlines when they charged six accountants with conspiracy and other charges in January 2018.

 They said five accountants conspired to improve a firm’s performance on Public Company Accounting Oversight Board (PCAOB) inspections by illegally sharing confidential information.
 The accountants were from Big 4 firm KPMG and one was a former employee of PCAOB, which regulates the audit industry.

-The news raised questions in the minds of three UNC Kenan-Flagler researchers: Bradley Hendricks, assistant professor of accounting; Wayne Landsman, KPMG Distinguished Professor of Accounting; and F. Dimas Peña-Romera, a PhD candidate in accounting.
+The news raised questions in the minds of three UNC Kenan-Flagler researchers: Bradley Hendricks, assistant professor of accounting; Wayne Landsman, KPMG Distinguished Professor of Accounting; and F. Dimas Peña-Romera (PhD ’19).

 They wondered if the kind of “revolving door” relationship described in the government’s indictments were common in the industry.
 They set out to assess the relationship between firms’ hiring preferences for people with PCAOB experience and whether it was linked to accounting firms’ audit performance, and report their findings in “The Revolving Door between the PCAOB and Large Audit Firms.”